MatthewJohn/terrareg/README.md

 Whether uploaded modules can be downloaded directly.
 If disabled, all modules must be configured with a git URL.

-Default: 'True'
+Default: `True`

 ### REQUIRED_MODULE_METADATA_ATTRIBUTES

 Comma-seperated list of metadata attributes that each uploaded module _must_ contain, otherwise the upload is aborted.

-Default: ''
+Default: ``

 ### APPLICATION_NAME

 Name of application to be displayed in web interface.

-Default: 'Terrareg'
+Default: `Terrareg`

 ### LOGO_URL

 URL of logo to be used in web interface.

-Default: '/static/images/logo.png'
+Default: `/static/images/logo.png`

 ### ANALYTICS_AUTH_KEYS

 List of comma-separated values for terraform auth tokens for deployment environments.

-E.g. xxxxxx.deploy1.xxxxxxxxxxxxx:dev,zzzzzz.deploy1.zzzzzzzzzzzzz:prod
+E.g. `xxxxxx.deploy1.xxxxxxxxxxxxx:dev,zzzzzz.deploy1.zzzzzzzzzzzzz:prod`
-In this example, in the 'dev' environment, the auth token for terraform would be: xxxxxx.deploy1.xxxxxxxxxxxxx and the auth token for terraform for prod would be: zzzzzz.deploy1.zzzzzzzzzzzzz.
+In this example, in the 'dev' environment, the auth token for terraform would be: `xxxxxx.deploy1.xxxxxxxxxxxxx` and the auth token for terraform for prod would be: `zzzzzz.deploy1.zzzzzzzzzzzzz`.

 To disable auth tokens and to report all downloads, leave empty.

 To only record downloads in a single environment, specify a single auth token.
-E.g. 'zzzzzz.deploy1.zzzzzzzzzzzzz'
+E.g. `zzzzzz.deploy1.zzzzzzzzzzzzz`

-Default: ''
+Default: ``

 ### ADMIN_AUTHENTICATION_TOKEN

 Token to use for authorisation to be able to modify modules in the user interface.

-Default: ''
+Default: ``

 ### SECRET_KEY